jakeogh/dnsgate/README.md

 optional arguments:
-  -h, --help       show this help message and exit --no-subdomains  No not include subdomains (legitimate domains may be
+  -h, --help       show this help message and exit --no-subdomains  Do not include subdomains (legitimate domains may be
                    blocked).

 $./dnsmasq-blacklist /etc/dnsmasq.blacklist.conf